Milk chocolate: History

 In 2018, the global market for milk chocolate was worth $63.2 billion, and is expected to approach $73 billion by 2024.
 Consumption is dominated by the United States and Europe, which between them consumed over 80 percent of global production.
 However, the new century saw expansion in different markets.
 For example, between 2000 and 2013, the areas that saw the highest growth included the Middle East and Africa (where retail value rose 239 percent), Latin America (up 228 percent).
-Even in China and Japan, which traditionally are places of very low milk consumption, milk chocolate sales increased at the start of the 21st Century.
+Even in China and Japan, which traditionally are places of very low milk consumption, milk chocolate sales increased at the start of the twenty-first century.
 Between 1999 and 2003, Chinese chocolate imports rose from $17.7 million to $50 million.
 By 2007, over 38 percent of chocolate sales in China were milk chocolate.
 By 2018, the value of sales by Japanese chocolatier Meiji was approaching that of the top producers in Europe, and the total sales by the group had surpassed the total for all confectionery sales by Hershey, putting the American company outside a top five ranking.

 Although dark chocolate regained some popularity in the late twentieth century, milk chocolate remains the most preferred and consumed type of chocolate.
+Some chocolate consumers, who perceive it as saccharine and lacking in chocolate flavor, hold it in poor regard; chocolate maker John Scharffenberger for instance characterized the cocoa content as only being "food coloring".

 Nutrition

+Milk chocolate is 51% carbohydrates, 38% fat, 8% protein, and 2% water (table).
+In a reference amount of 100 g, milk chocolate supplies 565 calories of food energy, and is a rich source (20% or more of the Daily Value, DV) of vitamin B12 (31% DV), riboflavin (25% DV), and dietary minerals, such as phosphorus (30% DV) (table).
+Milk chocolate has moderate content (10–19% DV) of thiamine and several minerals.

+Manufacturing and marketing

-While all milk chocolate contains cocoa, milk and sugar, the proportion of these ingredients varies between countries and brands, which in turn affects its nutritional value.
-The driving force for these differences is taste.
-For example, Belgian chocolate is known for its mild milky flavour, while some Russian brands have a strong cocoa taste.
-The taste drives the ingredients, although these are also affected by other factors, particularly economics.
-For example, cost is the main reason for the introduction of cocoa butter replacements like coconut and palm oil.
+While all milk chocolate contains cocoa, milk and sugar, the proportion of these ingredients varies between countries and brands, which in turn affects its taste.
+For example, Belgian chocolate is known for its mild milky flavor, while some Russian brands have a strong cocoa taste.
+Cost is the main reason for the introduction of cocoa butter replacements like coconut and palm oil.
 However, there are also regulatory reasons.
 In 1973, for example, the European Union decreed that chocolate must have a minimum of 35 percent dry cocoa solids.
-More recently, China has also introduced legislation to require locally produced milk chocolate to contain 25 percent cocoa butter.
+China has also introduced legislation to require locally produced milk chocolate to contain 25 percent cocoa butter.

-All these have effects on human health and in the 21st Century, milk chocolate lost market to dark chocolate which is considered healthier.
-However, this has not always been the case.
-Milk chocolate has been presented as a health food since Cadburys first advertised Sloane's Milk Chocolate for its medicinal properties in the 19th Century.
-The health benefits to children were particularly highlighted.
-For example, in the 1920s, the Baby Ruth bar was touted as a health food for children by Allan Roy Dafoe, who had gained fame for delivering the Dionne quintuplets.
-At the same time, advertisements pronounced that chocolate bars combined both a source of essential energy and the "perfectly balanced food" of milk.
+Milk chocolate has been presented as a health food since Cadbury first advertised Sloane's Milk Chocolate for its medicinal properties in the nineteenth century.
+In the 1920s, the Baby Ruth bar was touted as a health food for children by Allan Roy Dafoe.
+Advertisements pronounced that chocolate bars combined both a source of essential energy and the "perfectly balanced food" of milk.